 However, his stint with Chickenfoot, a band that included fellow Van Halen vet Michael Anthony, guitarist Joe Satriani, and drummer Chad Smith (Red Hot Chili Peppers), returned Hagar to the Top 10 on the Album Chart.

 Returning as a solo (sort of) "Sammy Hagar and Friends" arrived in '13.
-Hagar's first set in three years featured the track "Knockdown Dragout" with guest appearances by Kid Rock, Satriani and Montrose vet, drummer Denny Carmassi.
+Hagar's first solo set in five years featured the track "Knockdown Dragout" with guest appearances by Kid Rock, Satriani and Montrose vet, drummer Denny Carmassi.

 1976 Nine On A Ten Scale